Chess Consultants: 'A relaxed approach to accessibility compliance could be an expensive oversight'

 A relaxed approach to accessibility compliance could be an expensive oversight.
-With the virtual world an extension of the physical, accessibility has often been treated with the same consideration – as an afterthought.
-It's time for change.
+With the virtual world an extension of the physical, accessibility has often been treated the same – as an afterthought.
+It's time for a change.

 In short, public sector websites and apps must ensure they are compliant with a set of guidelines known as the Web Content Accessibility Guidelines (WCAG).
-For those who have not considered accessibility as part of their offerings previously, adhering to this can be a big ask.
+Adhering to this can be a big ask for those who have not considered accessibility as part of their offerings previously.

 So what is WCAG?

-Since then WCAG has gone through various revisions, accommodating the evolution in hardware and software, arriving at it’s current iteration, version 2.1 in 2018.
-Delving further, each iteration stipulates various levels of adherence - A, AA and AAA - with each level requiring a stronger focus on accessibility to ensure compliance.
+Since then, WCAG has gone through various revisions, accommodating hardware and software evolution, arriving at its current iteration, version 2.1 in 2018.
+Each iteration stipulates multiple adherence levels - A, AA and AAA - each requiring a stronger focus on accessibility to ensure compliance.

-In America, the Americans with Disabilities Act, which itself does not explicitly reference websites or apps, has been the basis for several successful high profile test cases which has in turn has led to over 5,000 lawsuits in the first half of 2018 alone in discrimination cases.
-It is not a stretch of the imagination to predict that as clearer guidelines become part of UK legislation, as they have with The Public Sector Bodies Accessibility Regulations, that we can expect a similar rise in legal action against non-compliant sites on our side of the pond.
-Furthermore, it would seem prudent to assume that once the public sector has its own house in order, that such legislation may be expanded to additionally apply to commercial services.
+It is not a stretch of the imagination to predict that as clearer guidelines become part of UK legislation, as they have with The Public Sector Bodies Accessibility Regulations, we can expect a similar rise in legal action against non-compliant sites.
+Furthermore, it would seem prudent to assume that once the public sector has its own house in order, the government may expand such legislation to apply to commercial services.

-A wealth of tools, both free and paid, are available that promise to analyse your site and advise your level of WCAG 2.1 compliance.
-These typically scan through the site and provide feedback on where you are failing, to what degree and, sometimes, what actions must be undertaken to comply.
-Whilst useful indicators, these suggestions cannot be used alone to determine overall compliance.
+A wealth of tools, both free and paid, are available to analyse your site and advise your WCAG 2.1 compliance level.
+These typically scan through the site and provide feedback on where you are failing, to what degree and, sometimes, what actions you must undertake to comply.
+While useful indicators, you cannot use these suggestions alone to determine overall compliance.

-Different tools produce different interpretations of compliance and none can test all the requirements and aspects associated with WCAG 2.1 specification.
-Further, there are aspects of WCAG which are context dependent and require human eyes to determine compliance.
+Different tools produce different compliance interpretations, and none can test all the requirements and aspects associated with WCAG 2.1 specification.
+Further, there are aspects of WCAG which are context-dependent and require human eyes to determine compliance.

-Automated tools cannot make the distinction between a decorative image and a “content” image where attribute values vary.
-In addition. they cannot determine if the page when rendered non-visually maintains a meaningful sequence, or that critical instruction provided to the user based solely on visual identifiers has not been used.
+Automated tools cannot distinguish between a decorative image and a "content" image where attribute values vary.
+They cannot determine if the page when rendered non-visually maintains a meaningful sequence or if critical instruction is provided to the user based solely on visual identifiers.

-With 50 success criteria at the AA standard, an intimate understanding of each of these requirements is essential, and the WCAG 2.1 Quick Reference guide is the best starting point.
-It describes what is required for each and offers a variety of methods which can be employed to reach compliance.
-For the more intricate requirements, making use of the Understanding Success Criterion that accompanies each, offers practical examples, with pass / fail scenarios.
-Distilling this down to an audit checklist would be beneficial, and armed with your new knowledge, you can then conduct an audit of your site.
+With 50 success criteria at the AA standard, an intimate understanding of each requirement is essential, and the WCAG 2.1 Quick Reference guide is the best starting point.
+It describes what is required for each and offers various methods that can be employed to reach compliance.
+For the more complex requirements, use the Understanding Success Criterion, which offers practical examples and pass/fail scenarios.
+Distilling this down to an audit checklist would be beneficial, and arm you with new knowledge to conduct an audit of your site.

-Once the site has been audited, and failures listed against the success criteria, remedial action can then be taken to bring the site in line with WCAG.
-The Show techniques and failures section of the Quick Ref is particularly useful at this stage, which makes available a variety of methods to accommodate and address unforgiving setups.
-However, it may not always be possible to accommodate the WCAG criteria – and if suitable justification can be provided, that may be acceptable – provided it is noted within the Accessibility statement.
+Once the site has been audited, and failures listed against the success criteria, you can then take remedial action to bring the site in line with WCAG.
+The Show techniques and failures section of the Quick Ref is instrumental at this stage.
+It makes available a variety of methods to accommodate and address unforgiving setups.
+However, it may not always be possible to accommodate the WCAG criteria.
+If you can provide a suitable justification, that may be acceptable as long as it is noted within the Accessibility Statement.